-Erected at the corner from my parent’s business were a stoplight and a cross walk made for pedestrians.
-I was about seven years old.
+It is the uncomfortable times in childhood I recall most vividly.
+Like at age seven, thereabout, the city erected at the corner from my parent’s business a stoplight and a cross walk made for pedestrians.
 There was a market across the street that sold giant dill pickles.
 Every time I had to cross the street and pass the cars that had stopped, I could not lift my eyes from the ground, I knew they were all looking at me, judging me.
 It was the most horrible experience I can remember.
 Although both of my older brothers were mean to me, the one older by a year was a budding psychopath.
 He delighted in torturing me.
 Once when I was six or so, he rolled me up in the living room rug and sat on top of me while I was trapped inside.
-I could not move an inch and screamed, “let me out!”
+I could not move an inch and screamed, let me out!
 He laughed as I struggled to breathe.
 Other times he would tackle me and use his knees to pin my arms to the floor and give me a pick belly by slapping my stomach until it turned pick.
 Next, he would commence with the Chinese water torture where he would repeatedly tap his finger between my eyes until I cried.
 Every doll my grandmother sent from New York he would dismember, cut off all its hair and throw it into the pond in the back yard where I would find it with a knife sticking out its torso or other parts.
 At some point in time, he learned how to ground himself with batteries.
 He would hide around a corner in the house, as I passed, he would grab hold of my arm and electricity would shoot through my body.

 My eldest brother by four years lifted me up over his head in the front lawn and threw me down onto a bed of rocks that surrounded a small tree my mom had planted.
 I lay there in shock, I was around eight.
 My older brothers would take the rotary off the telephone making it impossible to call mom for help.
 That same night a parent from the neighborhood came knocking on our door.
 When my mom let her in the doorway, I was hidden close enough to listen to their verbal exchange.
 “The other parents in the neighborhood and I have discussed the neglect of your children.
 They need supervision when not in school.
 Today, a neighbor witnessed your daughter thrown to the ground from over your son’s head.
 If this continues we will report you to the proper authorities.”
 She said with condemnation.
 Unmoved, my mom replied, “Well if anything were to happen, I am assured my children can fend for themselves and will survive.”